cypress-io/cypress/docs/source/guides/integrating-cypress/browser-management.md

 ## Electron Browser

 In addition to the browsers found on your system, you'll notice that Electron is an available browser.
 The Electron browser is a version of Chrome that is bundled with [Electron](https://electron.atom.io/) (the platform underlying the Cypress app).
-Cypress runs all headless runs using `cypress run` in Electron.
+Cypress runs all headless runs using {% url '`cypress run`' cli-tool#cypress-run %} in Electron.
 Launching the Electron browser may be useful for debugging issues that only occur when running headless.

 The `Electron` browser does not have its own Dock icon or any chrome (address bar, tabs, bookmarks, etc).